apt1002/strategy/heterodox.md

-The situation is comparable to the 18th century, in which most people could not read and write, and relied heavily on the services of professional scribes, priests, and each other.
+The situation is comparable to the 18th century, in which most people could not read and write, and relied heavily on the services of professional scribes, translators, priests, and each other.
 Many gave up any prospect of understanding the world around them, of control over their lives, and of advancement in society.
 Such people were vulnerable and generally oppressed.
 They were often the victims of scams, and their lives were full of risk.
 Such a situation is not healthy, and it is getting worse [worth noting some differences? e.g. many scams rely on decline in face-to-face interaction, which largely survived oral→written→postal transitions: imagine a world in which by the 1960s most banks had closed down and banking was conducted by post].

-On current trends, most of us, if inactive [as in “if we do nothing”?], will eventually find ourselves part of a digitally illiterate underclass.
+On current trends, most of us, if we do nothing, will eventually find ourselves part of a digitally illiterate underclass.
 A 21st century person who cannot use a computer will be like an 18th century person who cannot read, and a 21st century person who cannot program will be like an 18th century person who